MohiuddinM/ArduinoIO/README.md

 This is an arduino library that I made for digital pin functions, it is faster than orignal functions and takes less memory.

-Any pin of an arduino is repersented using an array.
+Any pin of an arduino is represented using an array.
 This array contains four things:

 1. Pin mask for that pin
 2. Address of the port to which the pin belongs